 Conclusion The presented results do not demonstrate the pronounced decoupling advantages often associated with cubic architectures in the literature.
-Both the cubic and non-cubic configurations exhibited similar coupling characteristics in our modeling scenarios, suggesting that the benefits of orthogonal strut arrangement may be more nuanced than commonly described for decentralized control.
+Both the cubic and non-cubic configurations exhibited similar coupling characteristics, suggesting that the benefits of orthogonal strut arrangement may be more nuanced than commonly described for decentralized control.